 Gaomei Wetlands is over 300 hectares of grassy, mossy, muddy flat land on the west coast of Central Taiwan at the mouth of the Dajia River.

-The muddy land has the perfect balance of sand and soil, where it is ideal for many ecological creatures to live in.
-During low tide, you will find these creatures, such as mud-skippers, fiddler crabs and other crustaceans, crawling around.
+The muddy land has the perfect balance of sand and soil, which is ideal for many ecological creatures to live in.
+During low tide, you will find these creatures crawling around, such as mud-skippers, fiddler crabs, and other crustaceans.

-To preserve the wetland, an 800-meter long wavy boardwalk was built to prevent people from walking in the muddy land.
+An 800-meter-long wavy boardwalk was built to preserve the wetland to prevent people from walking on the muddy land.
 And you can still walk out into the flat land during high tides.

 While many little creatures live underground, you can also find migratory birds, especially during the fall and winter months.
 An excellent spot for bird watching!